-In a unique arrangement, the Government Law Center of Albany Law School provides substantial support services to assist the Board in its duties and responsibilities.
+In a unique arrangement, the Government Law Center at Albany Law School provides administrative services to assist the Board in its duties and day-to-day responsibilities.

 CPRB is a member of the National Association for Civilian Oversight of Law Enforcement (NACOLE).
 For more information about police oversight around the U.S., visit NACOLE.

 File A Complaint

 Submit A Public Comment